 Experts of the Committee on the Elimination of Racial Discrimination Commend Turkmenistan’s Cooperation with the United Nations, Ask Questions on Civil Society Organisations Representing Ethnic Minorities and Measures to Prevent Statelessness

-The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined sixteenth to eighteenth periodic report of Suriname, with Committee Experts commending the State on its efforts to establish an anti-discrimination law, and asking questions on the effects of mercury pollution and access to education for indigenous and tribal persons.
+The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined twelfth to thirteenth periodic reports of Turkmenistan, with Committee Experts commending the State’s cooperation with the United Nations, while asking questions about civil society organisations representing ethnic minorities and measures to prevent statelessness.

-The Committee will issue its concluding observations on the report of Suriname at the end of its one hundred and seventh session, which concludes on 30 August.
+The Committee will issue its concluding observations on the report of Turkmenistan after the conclusion of its one hundred and tenth session on 31 August.
 Summaries of the public meetings of the Committee can be found here, while webcasts of the public meetings can be found here.
-The programme of work of the Committee’s one hundred and seventh session and other documents related to the session can be found here.
+The programme of work of the Committee’s one hundred and tenth session and other documents related to the session can be found here.

-The Committee has before it the combined sixteenth to eighteenth periodic report of Suriname (CERD/C/SUR/16-18).
+The Committee has before it the combined twelfth to thirteenth periodic reports of Turkmenistan (CERD/C/TKM/12-13).

 Presentation of Report